A/N Not mine, just my take on a marriage fic. Some OOC characters ahead, you have been warned.

 "Do you think you could?"

-He accepted that without comment, a silence fell between then as she tried to form her next question.
-He seemed content to wait until she had, sipping and staring into his tea.
+He accepted that without comment, a silence fell between them as she tried to form her next question.
+Her professor seemed content to wait until she had, sipping and staring into his tea.

 "Then what?" she asked.